WEIRD Audits? Research Trends, Linguistic and Geographical Disparities in the Algorithm Audits of Online Platforms -- A Systematic Literature Review: Methodology

 \subsubsection{Language of content}

-We listed the language(s) relevant for the audit , such as the language of search queries used or of the news included.
+In line with our aim to evaluate the focus of audits in terms of languages (RQ2b), we listed the language(s) relevant for the audit, such as the language of search queries used or of the news included.
 There was one study for which language was irrelevant, and this category was coded as NA - a study on the personalization of borders on Google Maps based on a user's location \cite{soeller_mapwatch_2016}.
-Further, there were 9 studies where language was coded as "Mixed" due to them including content in several unspecified languages.
+Further, there were 18 studies where the language was coded as "Mixed" because they included content in several unspecified languages.
 In all other cases, specific languages were listed in this category.